TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 The interface is split into two main sections.
 The left-hand side contains the main window, which displays the slide and overlays (or potentially a linked pair of slide views), and the right hand side contains a number of UI elements to control the display of the overlays.

 The main window can be zoomed in and out using the mouse wheel and panned by clicking and dragging.
 The slide can be changed using the slide dropdown menu.
 The overlay can be changed, or additional overlays added using the overlay dropdown menu.
+Note: overlays involving a large number of annotations may take a short while to load.
 The alpha of the slide and overlay can be controlled using the slide and overlay alpha sliders respectively.

 Information about the currently open slide can be found below the main window including slide name, dimensions, and level resolution information.